 Serve over rice and garnish with cilantro!

-I like to mold my rice into little bowls them turn them out onto the plate to impress the husband.
+I like to mold my rice into little bowls them turn them out onto the plate to impress my husband.

 I think it makes him feel special.